MrSoxAndShoes/MATH176/Assignments/problem-3-rectangle-square-perimeter.md

                   This rectangle is/is not/ a square.
 ```

-**General information**: The successful completion of this program will require
+**GENERAL INFORMATION**: The successful completion of this program will require
 the use of the following ideas/statements: